metissec/2048_CS/README.md

       }
 ```

-The enum is used to the int value of the tile to the console color.
+The enum is used to map the int value of the tile to the console color.
 It is fairly straight forward beside the TryParse().
 This function trys converts/parse a string to that of ConsoleColor. /u/sacroiliac mentions what happens if a number is called and is not in the enum, well I don't know what happens.
 I have been experimenting with changing different values and it seems to pick a color at random.
 I am going to debug it fully to understand what exactly is happening.

 ###Random Edits